Therapy Game

+A live-action television drama adaptation is scheduled to be broadcast on Nippon TV beginning October 30, 2025.

 Plot

 Secret XXX

 Shohei Ikushima, a university student, works part-time at Trois Lapins, a shop specializing in rabbits owned by Itsuki Mito.
 In love with both rabbits and Itsuki, Shohei hides his rabbit allergy from Itsuki in order to stay at his job, but an allergic reaction forces him to reveal his secret.
 Itsuki, however, reveals that he returns Shohei's feelings and the two become a couple.
 As their relationship progresses, the two learn more of each other's secrets.

 Therapy Game

 Following the events of Secret XXX, Minato Mito, Itsuki's younger brother, develops an interest in Shizuma Ikushima, Shohei's older brother, at a bar.
 After a drunken evening together, Shizuma cannot remember what happened the previous night, and as revenge, Minato makes a bet with his friends to make Shizuma fall in love with him and then reject him.
 When Shizuma develops feelings for him, Minato becomes conflicted, as he is forced to acknowledge his own feelings for him.